Know thy enemy.

 Smallpox Vaccination: Jenner to the 19th Century

 After Jenner introduced the smallpox vaccine in 1798, variolation declined.
+(Is the milkmaid story a myth?)
 This produced opposition from variolators losing money, leading to published illustrations of deformities allegedly produced by vaccination (seen here), and Benjamin Moseley likening beginning a long-lasting controversy of likening cowpox to syphilis.

 At the time, even vaccine supporters were concerned about the safety and efficacy of this new procedure.
 When legislation introduced compulsory vaccination, the general public condemned the practice.
 Jenner introduced vaccination before laboratory methods of production control and failure accountability were created.
 Sterility was almost impossible to guarantee due to the arm-to-arm and eventual animal-to-human transfer of virus particles.
 Disease often accompanied vaccination due to contamination (erysipelas, tuberculosis, tetanus, and syphilis) and attracted the attention of the non-science public.
 Anti-vaccine doctors (Dr. Charles Creighton) asserted that the vaccine itself was the cause of syphilis.